thebowenfeng/task-manager-hider/README.md

 ### Usage

 Inject the DLL using any method (e.g LoadLibrary) into (64 bit) Task Manager.
 Specify the process to be hidden.
-(https://youtu.be/dl-Sqp9_em8)[Video demo].
+[Video demo](https://youtu.be/dl-Sqp9_em8).
 For 32 bit systems, compile the DLL in 32 bit.